Roald Jensen: Senior career

-SK Brann (1960–1964)
+Brann (1960–1964)

 Jensen played his first senior match for Brann against Viking in April 1960.
 Because he was only 17, the club had to get a special permit in order to use him.
 He played all six of the remaining games of the 1959–60 league season, scoring two goals.
 Despite Roald Jensen's early success, Brann was relegated to the regional league Landsdelserien ("Regional series").
 Roald Jensen played all eight games in the Landsdelserien in the fall of 1960.
 Roald Jensen soon became famous for his ball control and his accurate shots and passes.
 He became Norway's biggest sports star and a darling of the media, and earned the moniker "Kniksen", which translates into "juggler" in English.

 After the 1961 spring season, Brann were promoted from Landsdelserien.
 The Norwegian League system was reorganized, and the autumn season was the start of a marathon campaign that lasted throughout 1962.
 Ten out of 30 games were played that autumn, and Jensen was on the pitch in all of the games, scoring five goals.
 Jensen also played in all of Brann's games in the Norwegian cup in 1961, which ended in October when Fredrikstad FK defeated them in the semifinal at Brann Stadion.
 The attendance for that game, 24,800 people, is to this day the record at Brann stadium.
 Jensen was in and out of the national team in 1961, but played seven games.

 In the 1961–62 season, Jensen helped Brann win their first ever League Championship.
 In the book Godfoten, Nils Arne Eggen describes a situation where Jensen and Rolf Birger Pedersen, in the next-to-last game of the season against Rosenborg, took off their football shoes and humiliated their opponents by playing in their socks in a demonstration of superiority.
 However, the fact is disputed, and Pedersen denied that it ever happened.
 Brann won the game 4–1, with Jensen scoring one goal.
 Following that season, Jensen was named "striker of the year" by the newspaper Verdens Gang, and "player of the year" in Sportsboken, a sports yearbook published in Norway.

 Brann repeated their success and won the Norwegian First Division in 1963.

 Hearts (1965–1970)

-Jensen transferred to Hearts after the 1964 season, while SK Brann was relegated, and debuted as the Maroons' first overseas international on 2 January 1965.
+Jensen transferred to Hearts after the 1964 season, while SK Brann was relegated, and debuted as the Jambo's first overseas international on 2 January 1965.
 He stayed with Hearts until 1971.
 His Hearts career was plagued by injuries, but he still played 170 games and scored 31 goals.
-An important goal was the extra-time winner against Morton in the 1968 Scottish Cup semifinal; however, the Maroons lost the resultant final 1–3 to Dunfermline Athletic.
+An important goal was the extra-time winner against Morton in the 1968 Scottish Cup semifinal; however, the Jam Tarts lost the resultant final 3–1 to Dunfermline Athletic.